7Hazard/softronic-korpus/README.md

-# softronic-korpusapi
+# Korpus, a Softronic and KTH project

-Korpus (words, synonyms, linguistics) RESTful API
+A corpus (words, synonyms, linguistics) RESTful API

 ## Backend
 Requirements: